Praseetha-KR/imagineer/src/_posts/2015-09-07-book-notes-the-22-immutable-laws-of-marketing.markdown

 blurb: "Notes for later reference"
 ---

 **The 22 Immutable Laws of Marketing** [[1](#book)] is a book written by *Al Ries and Jack Trout*, with simple yet powerful tips for Marketing.
 I had postponed reading the book at least for a year now just because I thought marketing was not an interesting topic for me.
 Well, I was wrong!
-When I started reading this book, I thoroughly enjoyed and finished it very fast!

 Marketing is strategic planning predicting the future.
 Well-designed, well-executed, well-financed marketing program need not necessarily work.
 This book is pointing out the principles that can govern a successful marketing plan with real-world examples.